kastor1-25/contracts-verification-benchmark/contracts/payment_splitter/spec.md

 The split can be in equal parts or in any other arbitrary proportion.
 The way this is specified is by assigning each account to a number of shares.
 Of all the Ether that this contract receives, each account will then be able to claim an amount proportional to the percentage of total shares they were assigned.
 The distribution of shares is set at the time of contract deployment and can't be updated thereafter.

  `PaymentSplitter` follows a pull payment model.
 This means that payments are not automatically forwarded to the accounts but kept in this contract, and the actual transfer is triggered as a separate step by calling the release() function.

+This implementation of the PaymentSplitter contract includes additional getter functions to support formal verification with tools like Certora.

+These functions expose key pieces of information and perform aggregation calculations, enabling rigorous analysis of contract properties and invariants.
+The added modifications preserve the original functionality and security of the contract while providing enhanced visibility for verification purposes.